 We are always in need of prayers and volunteers who are willing to serve the needs of inmates and their families.
-The ministry is also seeking financial sponsorship of Restoration House - a half-way house which we have finally be able to purchase in 2016 and as of May we have most of the remodeling accomplished and should be ready for inmate as soon as we find a Director of Operations to run the house.
+The ministry is also seeking financial sponsorship of Restoration House - a half-way house which we have finally be able to purchase in 2016 and as of May we had most of the remodeling accomplished and we have been seeking a Director of Operations to run the house ever since.

 For questions about donating to the Restoration House program, please e-mail or call Ron Baker, Chaplain at (434) 831-2593.